Audit & Finance Committee Charter

 Financial Statement and Disclosure and Internal Control Matters a.
-Review and discuss the Corporation’s quarterly and annual financial statements, including disclosures made in “Management’s Discussion and Analysis of Financial Condition and Results of Operations,” and the Corporation’s financial reporting process, including the system of internal controls, with management and the independent registered public accounting firm prior to the filing of the Corporation’s quarterly report on Form 10-Q or annual report on Form 10-K, as the case may be.
+Review and discuss the Corporation’s quarterly and annual financial statements, including disclosures made in “Management’s Discussion and Analysis of Financial Condition and Results of Operations,” and the Corporation’s financial reporting process, including the system of internal controls over financial reporting, with management and the independent registered public accounting firm prior to the filing of the Corporation’s quarterly report on Form 10-Q or annual report on Form 10-K, as the case may be.
 Also discuss with the independent registered public accounting firm the matters required to be discussed by the relevant professional auditing standards.

 b.
 Keep informed of the progress of management’s documentation, testing and evaluation of the Corporation’s system of internal control over financial reporting required by the Sarbanes-Oxley Act of 2002 and related regulations, provide oversight to management during the process, and at the conclusion of the process, review a report on the effectiveness of the Corporation’s internal control over financial reporting.
 Keep informed of the status of remediation plans, if any, and management actions with respect to the Corporation’s internal control over financial reporting.

 c.
 Discuss with management the Corporation’s earnings press releases (paying particular attention to the use of any “pro forma” or “adjusted” non-GAAP information), as well as the nature of financial information and earnings guidance provided to securities analysts and rating agencies.
 The Committee’s discussion in this regard may be general in nature and need not take place in advance of each instance in which the Corporation may provide financial information or earnings guidance.

 d.
 Discuss with management the Corporation’s major financial risk exposures and the steps management has taken to monitor and control such exposures.